txemaromero/lcddisplay-java/README.md

 We will be using Java [W3Schools 23] to program the LCD.

-I have provided the UML class diagram.
+We have provided the UML class diagram.

 ![UML class diagram](images/uml_class_diagram.png)